Swachh Bharat Mission: Background

 This chart depicts the decrease in open defecation from 2000 to 2022 in countries sharing a land border with India, alongside World Bank income classifications.
-According to the WHO/UNICEF Joint Monitoring Programme (JMP), as reported by Our World in Data, the number of people practicing open defecation fell from 62% to 33% from 2004 - 2014.
-About 157 million (15.7 crore), or approximately 11% of India's population, still practiced open defecation in 2022.
+According to the WHO/UNICEF Joint Monitoring Programme (JMP), as reported by Our World in Data, the number of people practising open defecation fell from 62% to 33% from 2004 - 2014.
+About 157 million (15.7 crore), or approximately 11% of India's population, still practised open defecation in 2022.

-In 2011, the Census revealed that sanitation coverage as measured by the number of households owning toilets was just 34 per cent in rural India.
+In 2011, the Census revealed that sanitation coverage, as measured by the number of households owning toilets was just 34 per cent in rural India.
 An estimated 600 million people defecate in the open, the highest of any country in the world.
 Coverage about open defecation and contamination of drinking and bathing water in India prompted the government to take measures to deal with the problem.